 Dietary advice between fasting periods

 Dear Dr. Fung, I have been following your blog and protocols since last July with much success, and have the Insulin Index paper from Marty Kendall.
 I look forward to your every post.

 What do you suggest about using Whey Protein Powders and what is their impact on insulin?
 Mark Sisson (who sells it) wrote whey can lower insulin yet often heard is that as a concentrated Dairy, whey protein raises insulin.

 I advise against using whey powder for the main reason that it is a highly processed chemical, not a real food.
-Whey stimulates insulin highly, but also is very satiating, so effect on weight likely closer to neutral.
+Whey can stimulate insulin, but also is very satiating, so the effect on weight is likely closer to neutral.

 Is it necessary to take a multi vitamin on the HFLC or Ketogenic diet?

 If you eat a diet predominantly of whole, unprocessed, real foods, then no, it is not necessary.

 Seems the rage today is taking care of the gut flora from both probiotics and prebiotics.
 Are there foods you recommend that help the gut flora.
 Some diets like “Perfect Health Diet” recommend “safe starches” such as potatoes and rice to feed the good bacteria in the gut.
 Do you personally eat rice or potatoes?
 Can we get sick from not getting adequate amounts of these “safe starches” and can you comment on proper care of the gut?